Safety Message for Students Living Off Campus From the New York State University Police

 and your ability to recognize dangerous situations

-Personal safety is a shared responsibility and I encourage you to take care of each
+Personal safety is a shared responsibility and we encourage you to take care of each

 other by following the safety tips in this message.